remla25-team5/operation/README.md

 echo "192.168.56.91 sentiment-app.local" | sudo tee -a /etc/hosts
 echo "192.168.56.91 grafana.local" | sudo tee -a /etc/hosts
 ```
+Make sure these DNS mappings for `sentiment-app.local` and `grafana.local` overwrite previous records and clear cache.
 If you want to measure prometheus scraping from the service mesh, you should also install the prometheus addon and enable the dashboard of kiali:
 ```bash
 kubectl apply -f istio-1.26.0/samples/addons/prometheus.yaml istioctl dashboard kiali